Skip to main content

 RETURN: true

-3. ASYNC: true: Push-notification callbacks need a public HTTPS CALLBACK_BASE_URL env variable.
+3. Async callback: Push-notification callbacks require a public HTTPS URL set in the CALLBACK_BASE_URL environment variable.

-4. Inline ENDPOINT in DSL overrides the endpoint provided during registration, but auth details must be provided during registration.
-You can’t put credentials in the DSL.
+4. Inline endpoint: An inline ENDPOINT in DSL overrides the endpoint provided during registration.
+Authentication details must still be configured during registration—credentials cannot be added to the DSL.

-5. Remote agents are stateless by default - they only see the current message.
-Use history: full in CONTEXT: to forward the conversation.
+5. Remote agent state: Remote agents are stateless by default and only see the current message.
+Use history: full in CONTEXT to forward the conversation.
 The history is stored in message.metadata.history in the A2A payload.

-6. A contextId is sent on every turn to the same remote agent, allowing the remote side to associate turns if it keeps state.
+6. Context tracking: A contextId is sent on every turn to the same remote agent, allowing the remote side to associate turns if it maintains state.